isc-projects/isc-dnssec-guide/doc/signing.rst

 2. *Publish*: This sets the date on which a key is to be published to the zone.
 After that date, the key is included in the zone but is not used to sign it.
-This allows validating resolvers to get a copy of the new key in their cache before any there are any resource records signed with it.
+This allows validating resolvers to get a copy of the new key in their cache before there are any resource records signed with it.
 By default, if not specified at creation time, this is set to the current time, meaning the key is published as soon as ``named`` picks it up.